 Genoa, Liguria, Italy

-With more than 45 years of continuous contributions, maintenance and improvements by thousands of librarians, library staff members and partner organizations, WorldCat contains data that point to electronic, print and digital information resources in libraries around the world.
-WorldCat helps libraries share the world's collected knowledge to fuel learning, research and innovation.
-And it grows larger and more valuable every day.
+With more than 45 years of continuous contributions, innovations and improvements by OCLC staff, library staff and partner organizations, WorldCat contains data that point to electronic, print and digital information resources in libraries around the world.
+WorldCat helps OCLC and libraries share the world's collected knowledge to fuel learning, research and innovation.
+And WorldCat grows larger and more valuable every day.

 Make your collections visible.

 Data about library collections, which house some of the most authoritative and unique resources in the world, is difficult to share directly from independent library catalogs.
 The collaborative nature of WorldCat helps libraries take advantage of linked data opportunities to lessen their workloads and to increase their online presence and discoverability.
-OCLC provides data services and downloadable data sets that help programmers and linked data practitioners create and improve their own applications with WorldCat data.
+OCLC continues to explore linked data benefits for discovery, authority control, disambiguation and more as part of our work on numerous standards committees and community projects.
+OCLC also provides data services and downloadable data sets that help programmers and linked data practitioners create and improve their own applications with WorldCat data.

 “Work with libraries...”